khladky/flickr-ai-tagger/README.md

 ## Auto-fill

 Tick **Auto-fill Flickr tag field on copy** to have the extension open Flickr's tag editor, paste the tags, and submit them automatically.
 The popup closes itself once done and the page scrolls to show the updated tags.
+Remember that you can use the right/left arrow keys to go to the next/previous Flickr image page.

 ## Google Lens